When should you roll an options trade instead of closing it?

 Related guides

-Use this checklist with the risk plan checklist, trade adjustment checklist, and expiration week checklist for better lifecycle documentation.
+Use this checklist with the risk plan checklist, trade adjustment checklist, expiration week checklist, and trade exit checklist for better lifecycle documentation.

 FAQ